 Sixty years after King's 'dream' speech, thousands gather in Washington

-(Reuters) - Thousands of Americans will converge on Washington on Saturday to commemorate the 60th anniversary of the March on Washington, a pivotal event in the 1960s U.S. civil rights movement at which Martin Luther King Jr gave his galvanizing "I Have a Dream" speech.
+WASHINGTON (Reuters) - Thousands of Americans on Saturday commemorated the 60th anniversary of the March on Washington, a pivotal event in the 1960s U.S. civil rights movement at which Martin Luther King Jr gave his galvanizing "I have a dream" speech.

 The 1963 march brought more than 250,000 people to the nation's capital to push for an end to discrimination on the basis of race, color, religion, sex or national origin.
 Many credit the show of strength with the passage of the Civil Rights Act of 1964.

-Organized by the National Association for the Advancement of Colored People and other civil rights groups, this year's march takes place at the Lincoln Memorial, the backdrop to King's impassioned call for equality.
+This year's rally took place at the Lincoln Memorial, the backdrop to King's impassioned call for equality, as many speakers warned that much work was yet to be done.

+Margaret Huang, the president and CEO of the Southern Poverty Law Center nonprofit civil rights advocacy group, told the crowd that the march 60 years ago opened doors and spurred new tools to fight discrimination.

+But new laws throughout the country that "claw away at the right to vote" and target the LGBTQ community threaten to erase some of those gains, Huang said.
+"These campaigns against our ballots, our bodies, our school books, they are all connected.
+When our right to vote falls, all other civil and human rights can fall too, but we're here today to say 'not on our watch.'"

+Speakers decried gun violence against Black people as the crowd chanted "No Justice, No peace."

+Ashley Sharpton, an activist with National Action Network and daughter of the Reverend Al Sharpton, said in a speech that Americans need to "turn demonstration into legislation" and cannot allow the sacrifices of ancestors in the fight for equality to have been in vain.

-Kimberle Crenshaw, executive director of the African American Policy Forum, said the anniversary takes place at a troubling moment for the country.
+Kimberle Crenshaw, executive director of the African American Policy Forum, said the anniversary occurs at a troubling moment.

 "The very history that the march is commemorating is being not only challenged but distorted," Crenshaw said, referring to bans in several states on books and classroom instruction based on so-called critical race theory, which views a legacy of racism as shaping American history.